ErnstDev/dotfiles/README.md

 ## 🏮 About

 > [!WARNING]
->
-**⚠️Warning⚠️**: Don’t blindly use my settings unless you understand what they entail.
+> Don’t blindly use my settings unless you understand what they entail.
 Use at your own risk!

 These are the configuration files I use in my daily life.
 I hope they can help you as well.